Travel Ultralight Packing – How to Travel Light?

 When I was traveling I meet people who had over packed their backpacks and suitcases, that more than likely filled with things they’ll never need.
 Some of these backpacks weighted well over 35 kg.
 Considering my backpack usually weights in around 11 kg to 12 kg.
 That’s some difference.

-By having a minimalist travel or ultralight travel packing mindset, will pay off huge when on your travels.
+By having a minimalist travel packing list or travel ultralight packing mindset, will pay off huge when on your travels.
 Simply by laying out all your gear on your floor and try to eliminate all the non-essential ones.

 It’s fairly easy to over-pack when you’re going on a trip.
 If you take the time to really think out what you need versus what you want to pack, then you can enjoy all the benefits of traveling light!

-Here are some the benefits of traveling light.
+Here are some the benefits of having the mindset to travel ultralight.

 This is stating the obvious but lighter your bags the cheaper flights can be.
 Airlines have a weight limit on bags especially with checked in bags.
 Airplanes love to charge travellers for excess weight of their bags.